New York City Condos for Sale

 - Flexible sublet policies can attract more renters, which could cause more significant wear and tear on the building.

-- A disadvantage of purchasing a condo is the higher overall cost since there aren’t many condos.
-However, this is changing quickly as new condo developments all over New York.
+- A disadvantage of purchasing a condo is the higher overall cost since there aren’t many.
+However, this is changing quickly as many new developments exist throughout New York.

 Crucial steps you’ll take in purchasing a New York City Condo.